Tower CONTROLLER

 1. Position overview

-The tower is generally responsible for all movements on the runways and within the control zone (CTR).
+The Tower is generally responsible for all movements on the runways and within the control zone (CTR).
 It also determines the direction of operation at the airport.
 Different or additional tasks are described in the respective airport SOP.

 2. Tasks